Barca stuns PSG 6-1 in astonishing comeback

 "We are in the middle of the tie, we have nothing to lose and a lot to win -- if they scored four, we can score six," added the strangely prophetic Barca coach.

-PSG's English Twitter feed had just one word to sum up the French club's defeat: "Gutted."
+PSG's English Twitter feed had just one word to sum up the French club's defeat: "gutted," while its website used the word "speechless" for its headline for a report of the defeat.

 In June 2016, PSG's Qatari owners had appointed Spanish coach Unai Emery, who had led Sevilla to three consecutive Europa League triumphs.